Browns’ Josh Gordon ‘humbly’ returns after health absence

 “He cannot practice but may watch,” he said in an email to The Associated Press.
 “No timetable on next steps.”

-A team spokesman said Gordon was at the team’s facility in Berea, Ohio, and took part in meetings and worked out with his teammates Saturday.
-He is not expected to join them on the field for several days.
+“He understands that he has to earn the right to be back out there, nothing is going to be given,” Jackson said.

+“He doesn’t walk right back out there and become the starting ‘X’ (receiver) on our team.
+He’s going to have to earn that.
+But at some point in time when we think it’s right, when I think it’s right for him to be back in that mode, then we’ll stick him back out there.
+But not before then.”

-The Browns have remained supportive of Gordon, who has played in just 10 games since 2013 when he led the league with 1,646 yards receiving.
-General manager John Dorsey commended him for his “commitment” to become the “best version of himself.”
+The Browns have remained supportive of Gordon, who in his second season led the NFL with 1,646 yards receiving and scored nine touchdowns in 2013.
+However, he was suspended for the first 10 games in 2014 and missed all of 2015 and 2016.

-“We are glad Josh has reached a point where he can return to our organization, be in our building and be around his teammates,” Dorsey said.
-“As he assimilates back to our team, Josh will initially participate in meetings and conditioning and will gradually resume all football activities as deemed appropriate.”
+Gordon was conditionally reinstated by Commissioner Roger Goodell after sitting out 11 games last season.
+He played in Cleveland’s final five games, catching 18 passes for 335 yards.

+Gordon has insisted he’s matured since becoming a father and with counseling can remain drug-free and active.
+He has been subjected to random testing since being reinstated.

 With Gordon, the Browns could have one of the league’s most talented receiving groups.
 They signed three-time Pro Bowler Jarvis Landry, drafted Florida speedster Antonio Callaway and are excited about the progress Rashard Higgins has made this season.